Dr. Radosław Zajdel

 Doctoral Internship

-• Feb–Mar 2018: University of Bern, Astronomical Institute, Switzerland — Hosts: Prof. Adrian Jäggi and Prof. Rolf Roof.
+• Feb–Mar 2018: University of Bern, Astronomical Institute, Switzerland — Hosts: Prof. Adrian Jäggi and Prof. Rolf Dach.
 Topic: Impact of global network distribution on GNSS product quality.
 Outcomes: four journal papers and six international conference presentations.

 Personal